Will the Real Cybis Madonna Queen of Angels Please Stand Up?

 This color Queen of Angels has a crown of yellow roses instead of the usual pink ones.
 It’s likely that this was simply a color test.
 Notice that her eyes are brown instead of the more usual blue.
 My hunch is that this is probably a Version #3 piece but without knowing its height I cannot be certain.

-This bust wears a crown of dogwood flowers and daffodils instead of roses.
-It is on a Version #6 short black composite base from the late 1980s/early 1990s.
+This Queen of Angels wears a crown of dogwood flowers and daffodils instead of roses.
+It is on a short black composite base from the late 1980s/early 1990s.
 The dogwood flowers are the same ones seen in the Colonial and Majesty flower baskets from the late 1970s, and the daffodils are probably taken from the 1982 Spring Bouquet flowers piece.
-She appears to be not much taller than the David, Shepherd Boy next to her in the auction lot photo… and David is only 8.5″ tall.
-So let’s give this bust a 10″ overall height, to be generous in terms of photography angle.
-Subtract the 2″ base height and that means the bust itself is probably 6.75″ high.
-That means she’s from the mid to late 1980s, regardless of whether her cleaned-up shirt front turns out to be plain (and thus a color Queen of Angels from 1983-1986) or lacy (meaning it’s a 1986 or later Madonna Angelica that was put onto a base for some reason.)
-Her eyes are also different from any other of these I have seen — they are so dark brown that they are almost black! [lower photo courtesy of the Museum of American Porcelain Art]
+Her eyes are different from any other of these I have seen — they are so dark brown that they are almost black! [lower photo courtesy of the Museum of American Porcelain Art]

 The third oddity is definitely an original Queen of Angels that is probably from the 1950s and may possibly be the Queen of the Universe instead.
 The crown she wears is the same one that was used for the original Holy Child of Prague made between 1956 and 1973.
 Cybis in Retrospect cites “Queen of the Universe” as being 13″ high from the early 1950s.
-The “Cypia” coloration certainly matches that timeframe, but the wood base does not (although it would be easy enough to attach this bust to one at any time.)
+The “Cypia” coloration certainly matches that timeframe.
 Unfortunately, Retrospect did not specify whether sculptures were busts or full figures but there was one in the 1971 museum exhibit and this piece as seen here would definitely be 13″ high overall.
 So for the moment I will classify this as a Queen of Angels with Crown and Cherubs (possibly Queen of the Universe) pending further information on its dimensions and possible markings.
 If this is indeed Queen of the Universe, then it was a 1950s retail piece.

 Name Index of Cybis Sculptures